base58btc/LARP/README.md

 We're running a Geyser campaign to build and distribute 50 LARP gamesets for Bitcoin communities and classrooms around the world.

-Help us reach our funding goal and spead the Bitcoin LARP into classrooms and communities around the world!
+Help us reach our funding goal and spread the Bitcoin LARP into classrooms and communities around the world!

 Donate to our campaign here: [Geyser Fund](https://geyser.fund/project/base58sworldfamousbitcoinlarp)